Marriage Service Information and Policy

 For events requiring more extensive sound reinforcement (additional microphones, wireless microphones,

 an off-campus vendor to provide a sound system.
-Please note that the Media Services office will not be
+Please note that the Office of Audiovisual Technology will not be

 responsible for contacting an outside sound vendor and that an outside sound vendor, if used, will not be